OroArmorModding/Oro-Config/README.md

 ### Command
 `ConfigCommand` is a simple class that ust requires a `Config` in its constructor.
 It does not handle its own registering, and must be registered through Fabric API

+The command is currently broken for forge

 ### Cloth Config
 `ModMenuConfigScreen` is an abstract class that requires you to extend it, passing in your config into a super constructor.
 Because this is used as an entry point, your constructor ***must*** have no parameters.

+### Forge Config Screen
+Currently broken

 ### Example:
 These are pulled from the testmod, and are part of this repositiory.
-[Test Mod](https://github.com/OroArmor/oro-config/tree/master/src/testmod)
+[Test Mod](https://github.com/OroArmor/oro-config/tree/master/fabric-testmod/src/main)

 Config Class:
 ```java